Student Motivation and Engagement in Online Courses

 - Without face-to-face contact, faculty are not able to pick up nonverbal cues from students that can indicate they are disengaged, frustrated or unenthusiastic.

 - Faculty also cannot share their emotions easily and may find it harder to express enthusiasm, encouragement or concern.

 - The anonymous feeling of the online environment can make it easier for students to withdraw, participate minimally, or completely disappear from the course.

 - Students may enroll in online courses because they feel they will be easier and require less of their time.
 So before the course even begins, these students may be prone to disengagement.

 On the other hand, there are several advantages to the online environment that make it easier to engage students.

 - The self-paced nature of online courses allows students to fit the work time into their schedule.
 Those who prefer to login to the course at midnight are free to do so!

-- Extrinsically motivated students can be engaged with quizzes and interactive features that offer instant feedback (need examples, such as the mineral ID lab)
+- Extrinsically motivated students can be engaged with quizzes and interactive features that offer instant feedback

 - The web offers tremendous possibilities for flexibility, interactivity and creativity.
 It is possible to create many types of engaging experiences.